- Pros and Cons

 In 1975, the American Academy of Pediatrics (AAP) stated in no uncertain terms that "there is no absolute medical indication for routine circumcision of the newborn."
 In 1983, the AAP and the American College of Obstetricians and Gynecologists (ACOG) restated this position.
-In 1999 and again in 2005, the AAP again restated this position of equivocation.
+In 1999, in 2005, and again in 2012, the AAP again restated this position of equivocation.

 Currently, the practice of newborn circumcision is very common.
 It has been estimated that a majority of males in the United States are circumcised.
 This number varies depending upon ethnicity and religious affiliation.

 Regarding newborn circumcision, most physicians today agree with the practice of informing parents of the risks and benefits of the procedure in an unbiased manner.
 Recently, however, several large studies revealed a large decrease in HIV transmission in circumcised males compared to uncircumcised males.
 This finding did not impact the equivocal stance taken by these physician organizations, and they still recommend giving parents the ability to choose whether or not to circumcise their infant based on preference and religious beliefs.